 For one thing, we walk around in them when we get off the bike—they’re one piece of gear we may wear all day.
 That means they have to be comfortable when we’re putting all our weight on them.
 And it means, much of the time, that they should look good and make us proud to wear them—though that’s largely a matter of taste.

 Motorcycle boots are designed with built-in ankle protection that can stand up to the stresses of riding.
 They are built with greater torsional stiffness to prevent flex.
 They have oil-resistant soles to lower the chances of slipping when we step on greasy road surfaces.
 To prevent snagging, they use buckles or Velcro closures or have lace-retention features.
-Many use zippers like this eight-inch tall boot with a side zipper.
-They incorporate built-in shifter pads to counter wear and tear caused by the motorcycle shifter.
+Many use zippers or incorporate built-in shifter pads to counter wear and tear caused by the motorcycle shifter.
 They are double- or triple-stitched to hold up even in a crash.

 Motorcycle boots come in a range of heights.
 But they all protect the ankle.
 Think about how your ankle sticks out a little from the line of your leg.
 It’s very vulnerable, even in just a little side-skid that does no other damage.
 Further, lots of leg injuries happen when legs are trapped when the cycle falls, and a protected ankle is less likely to snap under the strain.

 You’ll judge for yourself how soft you want the soles of your boots to be.
 The softer the sole, the better the boot will grip the footpeg, but the quicker it will wear out.
-Whether you get a softer or a stiffer sole, be sure it’s oil-resistant, as on these women's harness boots.
+Whether you get a softer or a stiffer sole, be sure it’s oil-resistant.

 Some boots come with steel plates over the toes for extra protection.
 (Mythbusters at least partly disproved the myth that the steel plate will cut off toes in a crash; any force hard enough to force the steel through them would mash toes anyway.)
 Boots also may have steel shanks for extra ankle protection. the only real downside is that steel gets cold in cold weather, even when it's in boots.